blue-10/WpfSettings/README.md

+### Note
+This is a fork of https://github.com/derskythe/WpfSettings.

+It is meant to upgrade the original project to .NET 6 and to publish it as a nuget package for easy use.

+The original README can be found below.

 ### Preface
 This project was created as a wrapper for the ClickOnce in .NET 5, because in this version ApplicationDeployment was not implemented.